September 1 - January 31, 2018

-Coinciding with the 2017 Chicago Architectural Biennial, and conceived for our street-level, public viewing space this September through January, local artist Karen Reimer will create a site-specific installation that explores the architectural history of Wicker Park Bucktown in relation to the changing climate of the Midwest.
+Coinciding with the 2017 Chicago Architectural Biennial, and conceived for our street-level, public viewing space this September through January, artist Karen Reimer will create a site-specific installation that explores the architectural history of our Wicker Park Bucktown neighborhood in relation to the changing climate of the Midwest.

 Karen Reimer (American, b.
 1958, lives Chicago, IL) is a recipient of the Artadia Individual Artist Grant, the Richard A. Driehaus Individual Artist Award, and the Women’s Caucus for the Arts President’s Award.
-Recent solo and group exhibitions include Shoretime Spaceline, Hyde Park Art Center (2016), Material Gestures: Cut, Weave, Sew, Knot, Rhona Hoffman Gallery (2014); A Study in Midwest Appropriation, curated by Michelle Grabner, Hyde Park Art Center (2013); Wall Text, curated by Zachary Cahill, Logan Center Exhibitions, University of Chicago (2012); and Endless Set, Gallery 400 (2012).
-Additionally, her work has been included in group shows at the Museum of Contemporary Art, Chicago; Contemporary Craft Museum, Portland, Oregon; Beirut Art Center (2016); and Wallspace Gallery, New York, among others.
+Recent solo exhibitions include Shoretime Spaceline, Hyde Park Art Center (2016); Geometry in Outer Space or Heaven, moniquemeloche, Chicago (2015); and Endless Set, Gallery 400 (2012).
+Reimer’s work will be included in the upcoming group exhibition Infinite Games, curated by John Preus, Open House Contemporary, Chicago (2017).
+She has previously shown in group exhibitions at the Museum of Contemporary Art, Chicago; Contemporary Craft Museum, Portland; Beirut Art Center; Logan Center Exhibitions at the University of Chicago; and Wallspace Gallery, New York, among others.
 Reimer’s works have been featured in the edited volumes Contemporary Textiles: The Fabric of Fine Art (Black Dog Publishing, 2008); The Object of Labor: Art, Cloth, and Cultural Production (MIT Press, 2007); By Hand: The Use of Craft in Contemporary Art (Princeton Architectural Press, 2010); and Limited Language—Rewriting Design: Responding to a Feedback Culture (Birkhauser Architecture, 2009).
 Endless,—the first major publication on Reimer’s pioneer craft aesthetic, was published by Gallery 400 and WhiteWalls in 2015.
 She is an adjunct instructor at the School of the Art Institute of Chicago.